BenTimor/Trading212API/README.md

 Additionally, Note the Trading212 ['Robo Trading' agreement](https://www.trading212.com/en/robo-trading-agreement).

 The API is still WIP, I don't know if and how it's going to work on your computer.
-But you're more than welcome ot open and issue and I'll try to help as much as I can.
+But you're more than welcome to open and issue and I'll try to help as much as I can.

 ## Requirements
 - Python 3.x